DUCATI MONSTER 821 (2014 - on) Review

 Overall rating

-Next up: Ride & brakesThe Ducati Monster 821 is manageable, easy to ride, yet has a turn of speed and handling that makes it fun too.
+Next up: Ride & brakesThe Ducati Monster 821 naked motorbike is manageable, easy to ride, yet has a turn of speed and handling that makes it fun too.
 Yes, it's expensive new, yes there are a few little niggles with it, but overall it's an excellent bike.

 Ducati Monster 821 video review